-[I have absolutely no memory of entering the hospital, but I’m told I did.]
+[I have absolutely no memory of entering the hospital, but a trail of blood says I did.]

-Emergency room receptionist, asking Sasha for my name.
+Emergency room receptionist, asking my daughter for my name.
 All of the words are outside me now.
-Others have taken over the task of speaking them.
+Other voices have taken over the task of speaking them.
 My name?
+It’s unretrievable.

 My name!
 A brief snap back from the post-verbal abyss.
-My name: something that should be so simple but isn’t.
-Because my DIY divorce is taking longer than I’d expected — nearly four years at this point — I’ve petitioned the court to revert to my birth name pre-divorce, only to be told by a desk clerk that I need my ex-husband’s signed and notarized permission to do so.
+My name: something that should be simple but isn’t.
+Because my divorce is taking longer than expected — nearly four years at this point — I’ve petitioned the court to revert to my birth name pre-divorce, only to be told by a desk clerk that I need my ex’s signed and notarized permission to do so.

 “Give them Daddy’s last name!”
-I say, one last gasp of cogent strength before everything goes dark.
-It had been over a month since I’d handed my ex the name change permission paperwork, on a bench between our two apartments.
-The exchange had felt tawdry, not unlike a dime-bag drug deal in which the drug was my name and the price was my dignity.
-He had yet to get them notarized.
+I say to my daughter, one last gasp of cogency before everything goes dark.
+It has been over a month since I’d handed my ex the name change permission paperwork, on a bench between our two apartments.
+The exchange had felt tawdry, like a dime-bag drug deal.
+He has yet to get the papers notarized.
 I wonder if they’ll insist on using my married name on my death certificate, should it come to that.
 If nothing else, I must stay alive to avoid that.

-[My glass Tupperware container flies out of my hand, splattering on the ground, and drenches my daughter’s sleeve.
+[The glass Tupperware container flies out of my hand, splattering on the ground, and drenches the sleeve of my daughter’s flannel shirt.
 I have no memory of this.]

 Overhead lights.
-Florescent green glow.
-Scared voices shouting.
+Green, fluorescent glow.
+Voices shouting.
 What’s happening?